 Besides meeting the requirements outlined above, you should present a strong educational background (excellent grades and test scores), outstanding intellectual capabilities, creativity, ability to converse effortlessly in English, potential to engage in high quality research, a high level of motivation and drive to become a scholar in management, and strong recommendations from faculty members to support your potential for success in business academia.

 All applications must be completed via our online platform and submitted electronically.
-For detailed instructions, please visit our website at http://fpm.isb.edu
+For detailed instructions, please visit our website at fpm.isb.edu

 The fee is INR 3000 per application, which is payable online by credit card.
 We do not accept cash, cheque, or money order.

 Once you log in, the application form will automatically generate a link, which will be sent to your selected referees via email.
 Your referees can either fill in the online recommendation form or upload their recommendations online in the form of a PDF or Word document.
 We prefer that you enter their official email addresses and not their personal email addresses.
-Please ensure that your letters of recommendation reach us by February 20, 2020.
+Please ensure that your letters of recommendation reaches us by April 30, 2023.
 We will not be sending a reminder to your referees regarding the deadline.

 We accept approximately two to three applicants for each area of specialisation in a year.
 It is difficult for us to predict your chances of admission as competition varies every year.
 We accept a variety of applicants from different educational, professional, and national backgrounds.
 For more information on what we look for in applicants, please browse through the Admissions section on our website.

-The application has to be sent to the FPM Office by February 20, 2020 for entry in mid August 2020.
+The application has to be sent to the FPM Office by April 30, 2023.
 Incomplete or late applications will not be considered.

-You can start filling in the online application form and specify when you will be taking the tests, which must be no later than February 20,2020
+You can start filling in the online application form and specify when you will be taking the tests, which must be no later than by April 30, 2023.

-Once you have taken the tests, upload an e-copy of your student score on our application platform and request ETS (Educational Testing Service) to send the official scores directly to the FPM Office by February 20, 2020.
-However, it is strongly recommended that you take your tests as soon as possible to ensure you are able to submit a complete application file by the February 20, 2020 deadline.
+Once you have taken the tests, upload an e-copy of your student score on our application platform and request ETS (Educational Testing Service) to send the official scores directly to the FPM Office by April 30, 2023.
+However, it is strongly recommended that you take your tests as soon as possible to ensure you are able to submit a complete application file by April 30, 2023.